 Ever since the internet was born, learning new things is no longer limited to the classroom setting.
 Chances are, you could teach me something useful that I don’t already know and you could also do the same thing online with thousands of people, earning an income from your skills and knowledge.

 In other words, you can learn how to make money selling online courses.
 Here are some tips to help you get started.

 What’s The Trend for Your Skills?

-The next step would be to find out the popularity of these keyphrases.
-Do people really want what you have to offer?
-What’s the market demand like for your skills?
-To find out, I have randomly picked three keyphrases that I know nothing about and plug them on Google Trend.
+The next step would be to find out the popularity of these key phrases.
+Do people want what you have to offer?
+What’s the market demand for your skills?
+To find out, I have randomly picked three key phrases that I know nothing about and plug them on Google Trend.
 Here are the results;

-Buttermilk, Spanish and apps – these are three interest that have a great upward and on-going trend which means, people are willing to pay in order to acquire the knowledge.
+Buttermilk, Spanish, and apps – these are three interests that have a great upward and on-going trend which means, people are willing to pay to acquire the knowledge.
 So when you are planning an online course, you want to be following the trend as close as possible.

 What Are The Basic Tools That You’ll Need?

 The first thing that you need is a domain name which is the web address that will direct people to your online course.
 It doesn’t have to be anything fancy, but at the very least, it should reflect what you want to teach.
 Similar to coming up with a business name, it should also be easy to remember.

 You can buy a custom domain for a small amount of fee that’s renewable every year.
 Here’s an example of a domain name that’s available at SiteDomains for $13.99 that includes an email account, WhoIs Privacy, and Protection.